 I’ve had a few readers say their chocolate chips wouldn’t melt or didn’t spread well.
 If this happens to you, it might be the brand of chocolate chips you’re using.
 I use Trader Joe’s chocolate chips and they melt perfectly every time.

-I prefer letting my graham cracker toffee bars set at room temperature and not in the fridge.
+I prefer letting my graham cracker toffee bars set at room temperature and not in the fridge while they set up after being in the oven.
 When you refrigerate these toffee bars, you’ll see condensation on them after the chocolate has been refrigerated and then comes to room temperature.
 But this is merely a cosmetic issue.
 If you’re in a hurry, you can expedite the cooling process by refrigerating, noting that condensation will gather on the bars.

 - about 10 full-size honey graham crackers, or enough to cover pan (I used low-fat)